carrenyo/media-multi-label/README.md

 - **`content_url`**: URL to the source website for content details.
 - **`poster_url`**: URL to the poster image.

-## Potential Use Cases

-These datasets are suitable for various **machine learning** and **data analysis** applications, including:

-- **Multi-label classification**: Predicting genres based on textual and visual features.
-- **Content-based recommendation**: Suggesting films or TV programmes based on genre similarities.
-- **Poster-based genre classification**: Using images to infer likely genres.
-- **Natural Language Processing (NLP) tasks**: Analysing synopses and metadata to improve content tagging.

 ## Additional Meta-Model Datasets: Genre Prediction

 Alongside the original datasets **`filmaffinity-film.csv`** and **`imdb-tv.csv`** datasets, this repository includes two additional datasets used to feed the meta-model, combining **CLIP** and **BERT** model predictions: